For UNC Office of Clinical Trials

 DESCRIPTION OF STUDENT WORK/PROJECTS: Review and comment on clinical trial agreement proposed terms, review and negotiate non-disclosure agreements, research emerging state and federal legislation affecting clinical trials, assist with development of faculty manual for investigator initiated research with a focus on the legal obligations as outlined in the Food and Drug Administration (FDA) guidelines.

-COURSE OR OTHER REQUIREMENTS/PREFERENCES FOR STUDENT: Applicants should have a strong interest in law and medicine/health care/research, and the legal protection of the rights of human subjects.
+COURSE OR OTHER REQUIREMENTS/PREFERENCES FOR STUDENT: Applicants should have an interest in law and medicine/health care/research, and the legal protection of the rights of human subjects.
 No certification required.